 threshold)

-# In order to work around the Pallas argsort limitation
+# So as to work across the Pallas argsort limitation

-# we create a new scores tensor with the same ordering of
+# we create a brand new scores tensor with the identical ordering of

-# the input scores tensor in which the index of each score
+# the enter scores tensor through which the index of every rating

-# in the ordering is encoded in the least significant bits
+# within the ordering is encoded within the least important bits

 sorted = jnp.argsort(scores, descending=True)